Edditoria/windows-initial-setup/README.md

 As human-readable summary (but not a substitute for the license):

-You can use it, share it, modify the codes and distribute your work for private and commercial uses.
-Please share your works to me. :pizza:
+You can use it, share it, modify the code and distribute your work for private and commercial uses.
+If you like, please share your work to me. :pizza:

 Thanks to awesome developers.
 This project uses some third-party codes and binaries, which have their own licenses: